Lou-Martin/extending_testing_p2_challenge/README.md

 # extending_testing_p2_challenge
 **Overview**

-Find below several sections of text which outline my initial thoughts, a "play by play" of how I've tackled this problem (Log), test plan (to be added), and notes ~~(to be added)~~.
+Find below several sections of text which outline my initial thoughts, a "play by play" of how I've tackled this problem (Log), test plan ~~(to be added)~~, and notes ~~(to be added)~~.
+TLDR?
+Please see the latter (7th/8th) entries in the log and the bug report .md in the repo root.

 **Initial thoughts**